TBR-Development/.github/docs/projects.md

 ---

 ## Projects
-A full list of public repositories maintained by TBR Development members.
+A full list of public projects maintained by TBR Development members.

 | Name | Description | Author |
 | --- | --- | --- |